 Designate one keyword per webpage.
-Use that keyword in the heading title (H1), in the meta description, and sprinkle it in throughout your content.
+Use that keyword in the heading title (H1), and in the meta description, and sprinkle it throughout your content.
 Thread it into your image alt attributes, the image file name itself, in the URL, and one or more times in those subheaders.

 Keep in mind that you should not optimize multiple posts or pages for the same keyword!
 Using the same keyword multiple times on one website confuses Google search crawlers.
 You’ll wind up competing with yourself to rank for that keyword.

 A Final Look at How to Do Keyword Research

 Conducting thorough keyword analysis is time-consuming, but fundamental in getting found in relevant searches.
 If you’re interested in learning more about the SEO ecosystem, sign up to receive our newsletter to get this series of SEO tips delivered straight to your inbox!
 Link to newsletter signup?